State of Origin series: Experimentation

-After Queensland lost the first two interstate matches in 1980 (35–3 and 17–7, the second game in front of only 1,638 Sydneysiders) it was announced that a 'state of origin' match would take place on 8 July at Lang Park in Brisbane.
-The New South Wales media gave both the event and Queensland's chance of winning it, little credence, calling the game a "three-day wonder".
+After Queensland lost the first two interstate matches in 1980 (35–3 and 17–7, the second game in front of only 1,638 Sydneysiders) it was announced that a 'State of Origin' match would take place on 8 July at Lang Park in Brisbane.
+The New South Wales media gave both the event and Queensland's chance of winning it little credence, calling the game a "three-day wonder".
 Australia's 1978 captain Bob Fulton called the match "the non-event of the century".
 Ron MacAullife, however, was now committed to the concept and vigorously promoted the match.
 Thousands of tickets were sold before the game had been officially sanctioned.
 Although interstate matches in Brisbane had still been well attended (24,653 had attended the opening match of the 1979 series), few expected the sell-out crowd of 33,210 Queensland rugby league fans, delighted to see their heroes in the likes of Arthur Beetson representing their home state for the first time.
 Queensland convincingly beat New South Wales 20–10.

-In 1981 the first two interstate matches were again played under the old selection rules.
-As New South Wales won the first two matches in the series, state of origin selection rules were used once more in the third match.
+In 1981, the first two interstate matches were again played under the old selection rules.
+As New South Wales won the first two matches in the series, State of Origin selection rules were used once more in the third match.
 Although New South Wales ran out to an early 15–0 lead in the game, Queensland rallied to win 22–15.

 Adoption

-The interest generated by the experimental state of origin matches of 1980 and 1981 and the potential for financial rewards were enough to convince the authorities to play all three games under the state of origin rules the following year.
+The interest generated by the experimental State of Origin matches of 1980 and 1981 and the potential for financial rewards were enough to convince the authorities to play all three games under the State of Origin rules the following year.

 Despite the Maroons' success so far in the State of Origin experiments, the New South Wales media dismissed the seriousness of the Queensland threat to the Blues' long-held dominance in series wins.
 Queensland, under the leadership of immortal captain Wally Lewis, was inspired by this, and for the first three State of Origin series, Queensland won 2 matches to 1.

 However, in 1985, under the leadership of captain Steve Mortimer, New South Wales won the deciding match in front of 39,068 spectators at the Sydney Cricket Ground, claiming the series for the first time.
-The following year the Blues were able to go one better and complete the first state of origin whitewash, taking the series 3–0.
+The following year the Blues were able to go one better and complete the first State of Origin whitewash, taking the series 3–0.

 1987: American match

 After Queensland had won the 1987 series 2–1, a fourth game was played at Long Beach, California to showcase rugby league to the American public.

-The match was played at the Veterans Memorial Stadium in Long Beach, California in front of 12,349 fans.
+The match was played at the Veterans Memorial Stadium in Long Beach, California, in front of 12,349 spectators.
 The Blues won the game 30–18.

-On 15 July 2003 the Australian Rugby League announced that the fourth 1987 game was to be classified as an official match, and that a win in the state of origin match on 16 July 2003 would take New South Wales into the overall lead.
+On 15 July 2003, the Australian Rugby League announced that the fourth 1987 game was to be classified as an official match, and that a win in the State of Origin match on 16 July 2003 would take New South Wales into the overall lead.